 In the early 1930s, along with the greatest depression this nation ever experienced, came an equally unparalleled ecological disaster known as the Dust Bowl.
 Following a severe and sustained drought in the Great Plains, the region's soil began to erode and blow away, creating huge black dust storms that blotted out the sun and swallowed the countryside.
 Thousands of "dust refugees" left the black fog to seek better lives.
 But the storms stretched across the nation.
 They reached south to Texas and east to New York.
 Dust even sifted into the White House and onto the desk of President Franklin D. Roosevelt.
 On Capitol Hill, while testifying about the erosion problem, soil scientist Hugh Hammond Bennett threw back the curtains to reveal a sky blackened by dust.
 Congress unanimously passed legislation declaring soil and water conservation a national policy and priority.
 Since about three-fourths of the continental United States is privately owned, Congress realized that only active, voluntary support from landowners would guarantee the success of conservation work on private land.
 In 1937, President Roosevelt wrote the governors of all the states recommending legislation that would allow local landowners to form soil conservation districts.
-The Illinois Soil and Water Conservation District Act was passed by the Illinois General Assembly in 1937 noting it to be in the public interest to "Provide for the conservation of soil, soil resources, water, and water Conservation Districts would later be established in 1948.
+The Illinois Soil and Water Conservation District Act was passed by the Illinois General Assembly in 1937 noting it to be in the public interest to "Provide for the conservation of soil, soil resources, water, and water resources of this state and thereby to conserve natural resources."
+The Association of Illinois Soil and Water Conservation Districts would later be established in 1948.